Webhooks

 Overview

 A webhook is scoped to a project.
-When you create a webhook you specify a URL, a list of event patterns to subscribe to, and optionally a project policy that gates delivery.
-The server automatically dispatches matching events, retrying up to three times for failed deliveries.
+When you create a webhook you specify a URL and a list of event patterns to subscribe to.
+The server dispatches matching events automatically, retrying up to three times for failed deliveries.
+Every delivery is signed with HMAC-SHA256 so receivers can verify authenticity.

 See the Permissions Reference for the IAM action strings for this module.